MikeMorrison1996/LMM-MODEL-TRAINER/README.md

 ---

-By integrating the **LML-Model-Trainer** module into our trading bot application, we aim to enhance its capability to interpret and react to market sentiment, thereby making more informed and strategic trading decisions.
+By integrating the **LMM-Model-Trainer** module into our trading bot application, we aim to enhance its capability to interpret and react to market sentiment, thereby making more informed and strategic trading decisions.
 This module is a vital part of our plan to develop a sophisticated, data-driven trading platform that leverages both quantitative data and qualitative insights from market news.

-For any questions or further assistance, please open an issue or contact My self Mike Morrison can be reached at mike.morrison@student.sl.on.ca
+For any questions or further assistance, please open an issue or contact Michael Morrison at mike.morrison@student.sl.on.ca.